Intern with CWEALF!

 Legal Education Intern

-- Answering calls made to our Information & Referral (I&R) service where we provide legal information and referrals to people throughout Connecticut.
+- Answer calls and emails made to our Information & Referral (I&R) service where we provide legal information, educate clients on their legal rights, and provide and referrals to attorneys and community agencies throughout Connecticut.

-- Participating in evaluation efforts for our Legal Education program including gathering feedback from clients, volunteer attorneys, and partner organizations.
+- Participate in evaluation efforts for our Legal Education program including gathering feedback from clients, volunteer attorneys, and partner organizations.